decentraland/adr/content/ADR-145-pick-realm-v2.md

 ### Allocating the algorithm on its own server

-This algorithm will be implemented on the server-side, on its own server, to accommodate various client implementations.
-While this may require modifying the implementation of the `LARGE_LATENCY` rule to receive necessary information from the client-side, it will enable enhancements such as adding a cache mechanism or event-driven notifications to proactively filter out unhealthy Catalysts, thereby improving the overall performance of the algorithm.
+The algorithm will be implemented as a serverless service, outside of the Catalyst services bundle, to accommodate various client implementations.
+While this may involve modifying the `LARGE_LATENCY` rule to obtain necessary information from the client-side, it opens up possibilities for enhancements such as implementing cache mechanisms or event-driven notifications to proactively filter out unhealthy Catalysts, leading to improved algorithm performance.
+For further details on this specific rule implementation, please refer to the section on the Large Latency rule.

 To fulfill the goal of creating a cost-effective, scalable and globally accessible service, two implementation proposals, CloudFlare Workers and AWS Lambdas, are being considered.
 The optimal choice for this service will be determined by analyzing various aspects related to cost, pricing model, performance, and latency, which will be discussed in detail in the Server-Side Implementation section.